22-11-04-RSA

 Split into two scenarios for discussion:

-- $p$ and $q$ are different to 1.
+and are different to 1.

 .